What Is Exercise-Induced Asthma?

 Can My Exercise-Induced Asthma Be Prevented?

 Yes.
-Asthma inhalers or bronchodilators used prior to exercise can control and prevent exercise-induced asthma symptoms.
+Asthma inhalers or bronchodilators used before exercise can control and prevent exercise-induced asthma symptoms.
 The preferred asthma medications are short-acting beta-2 agonists such as albuterol.
 Taken 10 minutes before exercise, these medications can prevent the airways from contracting and help control exercise-induced asthma.

 Having good control of asthma in general will also help prevent exercise-induced symptoms.
 Medications that may be part of routine asthma management include inhaled corticosteroids such as beclomethasone dipropionate (Qvar) or budesonide (Pulmicort).
 An inhaled long-acting beta-2 agonist combined with a corticosteroid, such as Advair or Symbicort, may be added to the treatment regimen.
 Tiotropium bromide (Spiriva Respimat) is a long-acting anticholinergic medication to use along with your regular maintenance medication.
 This drug may be used by anyone age 6 years and older.
 It should not be used as a rescue inhaler.

 In addition to taking medications, warming up prior to exercising and cooling down after exercise can help in asthma prevention.
 For those with allergies and asthma, exercise should be limited during high pollen days or when temperatures are extremely low and air pollution levels are high.
 Infections can cause asthma (colds, flu, sinusitis) and increase asthma symptoms, so it's best to restrict your exercise when you're sick.